phlydev/PHLY/README.md

 2. The GUI will open, allowing you to enter the URL of the Pornhub video you want to download and select the download location.

-## Contributing
+## Contributing 🤝

 Feel free to submit issues and suggestions to improve Phly.

-## License
+## License 📜

-Phly is provided under the following license:

 Phly is free to use under the following conditions:

-    You may use Phly for personal purposes only.
+- You may use Phly for personal purposes only.
-    You are not permitted to modify, sell, or redistribute Phly in any form.
+- You are not permitted to modify, sell, or redistribute Phly in any form.
-    You may not claim Phly as your own work.
+- You may not claim Phly as your own work.
-    You may not incorporate any part of Phly into your own projects.
+- You may not incorporate any part of Phly into your own projects.
-    You are not allowed to remove or alter any copyright or proprietary notices from Phly.
+- You are not allowed to remove or alter any copyright or proprietary notices from Phly.
-    You are not allowed to use Phly for any commercial purposes.
+- You are not allowed to use Phly for any commercial purposes.

 Any violation of these terms will result in revocation of your right to use Phly.

+---

+**Note:** This project will soon no longer be open source.
+Act now to take advantage of its availability!